canonical/spread/README.md

 ## Linode backend

-The Linode backend is very simple to setup and use as well, and allows distributing your tasks over into remote infrastructure runing in Linode's data centers.
+The Linode backend is very simple to setup and use as well, and allows distributing your tasks over into remote infrastructure running in Linode's data centers.

 _$PROJECT/spread.yaml_